Deep Roots in District 9A

 While she has never run for public office, Natalie's interest in politics is not new.
 Her first career was in broadcast journalism while her husband worked on Capitol Hill and at the Pentagon.
 They both are avowed "political junkies."

-In 2001, Natalie and her husband founded Commonwealth Imports/Natalie Ziegler Designs, a jewelry design and manufacturing company that sells to independent jewelry stores across the U.S.
+In 2001, Natalie and her husband founded Commonwealth Imports/Natalie Ziegler Designs, a jewelry design and manufacturing company that sells to independent jewelry stores across the United States.

-Every politician pays lip service to the importance of small businesses, but as the owner of two of them, Natalie truly believes we must do everything we can to support small businesses and focus on job and wage growth.
+Every politician pays lip service to the importance of small businesses, but as the owner of two, Natalie truly believes we must do everything we can to support small businesses and focus on job and wage growth.

 Dedicated Member of the Community

 Natalie has served on the board of the Howard County Economic Development Authority (HCEDA) and the HCEDA's Agriculture Committee, which successfully lobbied the Howard County Council to expand opportunities for farmers.
 She served with Voices for Children as a Court Appointed Special Advocate for children in the foster care system, and she currently volunteers as a reading tutor for adults at the South Baltimore Learning Center.

 She is a member of the Howard County Farm Bureau; the Maryland Grain Producers Association; the Maryland Association for Adult Community and Continuing Education; the Howard County Conservancy; the NAACP; and the Western Howard County Democratic Club.

 Natalie earned her B.A. from Oberlin College and her M.A. from Johns Hopkins' School of Advanced International Studies.